valotas/valotas.com/packages/web/src/articles/an-overview-of-devoxx-2013.md

 Of course I do not know how yet another language for the web will not fragment web browsers.
 For sure Google will try to push it as much as possible.
 I can not think that it has been announced by coincidence at the second's day keynote with the title "Shaping the future of web development".
 On top of that, I heard Lars Bak saying that soon Chrome browser will get shipped with the dart virtual machine in order to run natively dart applications.

 ### AngularJS
 For sure Dart was the thing for the second day of the conference, but all the previous days google was busy giving talks about the cool javascript framework called [AngularJS][angularjs].
-I did not follow most of the talks there as I'm aware of the framework and used it, but just to give you an Idea of how good it is, google is in the process of porting it to Dart too :).
+I did not follow most of the talks there as I'm aware of the framework and used it, but just to give you an Idea of how good it is, google is in the process of porting it to Dart too.

 Given though the fact that the framework is popular enough already, I would not expect 25 talks (that is the number the Java Posse guys counted) been given by almost the same guys.